raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 not to reconnect for the indicated time interval.

-In this case it applies to the DSO session as a whole, and the client MUST close the DSO session, as described in section {{retry}}.
+In this case it applies to the DSO session as a whole, and the client MUST close the DSO session, as described in {{retry}}.
 The RCODE in the message header MUST indicate the reason for the termination:

 *  NOERROR indicates a routine shutdown.